Gruximillian/sequential-keybinding/README.md

 ## Basic project

 In order to focus only on JavaScript, I've created complete HTML and CSS for the project, and linked the JavaScript file which only contains a console log to make sure it works.
-You can download the project files [here](https://github.com/Gruximillian/sequential-keybinding/tree/01-project-structure) or you can create your own if you like to have it made your own way.
+You can download the initial project files [here](https://github.com/Gruximillian/sequential-keybinding/tree/01-project-structure) or you can create your own if you like to have it made your own way.

 Here is quick breakdown of the JavaScript content we initially have.